 If you are still in the early stages of planning your project, it may be worth checking out our buyers guide to make sure you have everything in place.

-This was the original slate that was imported to the UK from overseas.
-It was the first opportunity for people to get their hands on a good quality slate, without having to pay upwards of £50+ for a luxury option from UK quarries.
+Indian slate paving was the original slate that reached the UK from overseas.
+It was imported to give consumers great quality slate without having to pay huge amounts, as they would if they purchased the luxury option slate from UK quarries.

 Why Indian Slate paving over Brazilian Slate or Welsh Slate?